a-manic/GauchoPay/README.md

 # GauchoPay

-A simple payment portal to read card information and send alerts if payment is processed.
+A simple android app to function as a payment portal to read card information and to send alerts if payment is processed.

 Built using Java on Android Studio.